jashandeep-sohi/pyds/docs/userguide.rst

  >>> test_object.statements == test_object.value
  True

-To get the formatted string representation of a :class:`Object` object, call the :func:`str` function on it::
+To get the formatted string representation of an :class:`Object` object, call the :func:`str` function on it::

  >>> print(str(test_object)) # doctest: +NORMALIZE_WHITESPACE